AZDOPS/AZDOPS/Docs/Help/Set-ADOPSPipelineSettings.md

 ### System.Object

-A key/value custom object of all pipeline settings is returned even when the name parameter is passed..
+A key/value custom object of all pipeline settings is returned.

 ## NOTES